Born: April 23, 1985

 Other hobbies include sketching, painting, singing, swimming, horseback riding, cycling and rollerblading.
 Skarsten, who is of Norwegian descent and speaks Norwegian fluently, lives in Toronto with her mother and brother, John.
 She reunited with her Virginia's Run co-star, Kevin Zegers, for her second feature, Fear of the Dark (2002), filmed in Montreal.

 After taking time off to attend university, Skarsten graduated from Queen's University with a BA with honors in English Language and Literature and a minor in Classical History.
 She returned to film with a starring role in Jack Brooks: Monster Slayer (2007).
-Skarsten can most recently be seen in the film Servitude (2012).
+Skarsten then starred in the film Servitude (2012).
+Her latest role is in the drama Molly's Game (2017).